KratosMultiphysics/Kratos/INSTALL.md

         Once installing, please <span style="color:red"> do not forget to mark the option: '''"Add CMake to the system PATH for all users"'''</span>

-        Please notice that if you want to use *python* 3.4 or higher, you will need *CMake* 3.0.2 or higher.
+        Minimum required version: CMake 3.14

     - Python

-        You will need any version of python in your computer in order to compile *Kratos*.
-We strongly recommend *Python* 3, at least 3.3.4 or higher. you can download python from its official webpage:
+        You will need at least *Python* 3.5 (recommended 3.7/3.8) in your computer in order to compile *Kratos*.
+You can download python from its official webpage:

         * [Download Python](http://www.python.org/downloads/)